HomeSite Map

 On August 13th, 1965, Capitol released its “Original Motion Picture Soundtrack” album for “Help!” which, in following the pattern set by United Artists the previous year, only included the Beatles songs that appeared in the film.
 Having only seven Beatles songs interspersed with five Soundtrack instrumentals prepared by Ken Thorne didn’t stop the album from racing to the #1 spot on the Billboard album chart, staying there for nine weeks, and selling over three million copies.
 This soundtrack album was released individually as a compact disc on January 21st, 2014, both the mono and stereo versions of the album being contained on one CD.

 Surprisingly, there was a big difference between the version of the song on the Capitol single and what was on this album.
 First of all, Capitol had received the stereo mix of the song, which is markedly different in many ways (as reviewed above).
-Capitol chose to use the stereo mix on both the stereo and mono versions of the album, manufacturing a “type B” mix that simply combined both channels of the stereo mix to create a new mono mix.
+Capitol chose to use the stereo mix on both the stereo and mono editions of this soundtrack album, manufacturing a “type B” mix that simply combined both channels of the stereo mix to create a new mono mix.
 Secondly, in the spirit of this being a soundtrack album, Capitol decided to start the album (and thereby this song) with an un-credited 15 second montage of instrumental music put together by Ken Thorne.
 American radio stations that chose to play the album version of the song “Help!” on the radio found it cumbersome to exclude this introduction, so they many times inadvertently played this introduction on the air.
 In the process, many US fans just accepted this “James Bond-like” introduction as part of the song.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of the "Help!"
 Soundtrack were released in this portable format, the title song "Help!" being on both of these releases.
 These "Playtapes" are highly collectable today.